 The Company evaluates the recoverability of long-lived assets, excluding goodwill and indefinite-lived intangible assets, which are tested for impairment using separate tests described below, whenever events or changes in circumstances indicate that the carrying value of such asset may not be recoverable.
 The Company groups and evaluates these long-lived assets for impairment at the lowest level at which individual cash flows can be identified.
 If indicators of impairment are present, the Company first compares the carrying amount of the asset group to the estimated future cash flows associated with the asset group (undiscounted).
-If the estimated future cash flows used in this analysis are less than the carrying amount of the asset group, an impairment loss calculation is prepared.
+If the estimated future cash flows used in the analysis are less than the carrying amount of the asset group, an impairment loss calculation is prepared.
 The impairment loss calculation compares the carrying amount of the asset group to the asset group's estimated future cash flows (discounted).
-If required, an impairment loss is recorded for the portion of the asset group's estimated future cash flows (discounted).
+If required, an impairment loss is recorded for the portion of the asset group's carrying value that exceeds the asset group's estimated future cash flows (discounted).